Click here for the SARDS TREATMENT PROTOCOL.

 It seems that dogs tested close the time of vision loss are already in adrenal fatigue, producing excess estrogen.
 (Readers please see: Overview of adrenal fatigue and Journey with a SARDS dog for discussions of adrenal fatigue.)
 Some of these individuals wear out their adrenal glands gradually over a very long time.
 Owners report that their dog had growing problems with allergies, GI problems, liver disease, head tics, panting, obesity, etc.

-The laboratory tests currently available in medical/veterinary practice cannot differentiate between cortisol and 11-epi-cortisol.
+The vast majority of laboratory tests currently available in medical/veterinary practice cannot differentiate between cortisol and 11-epi-cortisol and 11-deoxycortisol.
 (Only a few limited research facilities can distinguish between them.)
-Consequently, 11-epi-cortisol levels also show up as “cortisol” on most laboratory tests.
+Consequently, 11-epi-cortisol and 11-deoxycortisol levels also show up as “cortisol” on most laboratory tests.

-Unfortunately, these isomer molecules are not useable by the body.
-They are inactive.
-The body still feels the effects of low cortisol even though the laboratory test may read high cortisol.
+Unfortunately, these molecules do not produce the same actions as cortisol.
+The body still feels the effects of low cortisol even though the laboratory test may read high “cortisol”.
 Therefore, adrenal estrogen becomes the primary marker when evaluating and monitoring SARD-affected dogs.
-When adrenal estrogen is elevated, holistic veterinarians will still supplement glucocorticoids, even if the cortisol level is “high”, too.
-(See: Case Report #5) With this treatment both cortisol and estrogen levels return toward the normal range.
-Glucocorticoid replacement reduces chronic ACTH simulation, which in turn normalizes adrenal estrogen and 11-epi-cortisol production.
+When adrenal estrogen is elevated, holistic veterinarians will still supplement glucocorticoids, even if the “cortisol” reading is “high”, too.
+(Read more here and Case Report #5) With this treatment both cortisol and estrogen levels return toward the normal range.
+Glucocorticoid replacement reduces chronic ACTH simulation, which in turn normalizes adrenal estrogen and 11-deoxycortisol production.

 Yes.
 There have been several reports from veterinary ophthalmologists and general practice veterinarians.
 (See Case Report 2 or Daisy’s case.)
 Researchers at Iowa State University report similar findings.

 A flatline ERG indicates a lack of retinal activity.
-It does not always mean the retina is irreversibly “destroyed”.
+It is not accurate in low-vision cases.
+And it does not always mean the retina is irreversibly “destroyed”.
 One explanation for a temporary lack of ERG response involves a condition called “hyperpolarization” — a big word that means the retinal cells are over-stimulated and can’t relax — rather like having a charley-horse in your calf muscle.
 In the retina, hyperpolarized cells are temporarily unable to send visual information to the brain.

-The retina becomes hyperpolarized when excessive calcium enters the cells—a process that occurs when estrogen levels are high.
+The retina becomes hyperpolarized when when estrogen levels are high.
 This is another reason it’s important to address underlying adrenal dysfunction in SARD-dogs.
 When the adrenal exhaustion is treated, it may be possible to spare some cells from destruction.